 There has been a boom in the popularity of industrial design and architecture in the last few years.
-As a result of this, shipping container retail parks are appearing in popular locations across the UK.
+As a result of this, cargo box retail parks are appearing in popular locations across the UK.

 What Is A Traditional Retail Park?